MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 #### PIX

 [PIX](https://devblogs.microsoft.com/pix/download/) can be used to profile Unity applications as well.
-There are also detailed instructions how to use and install [PIX for HoloLens 2](../advanced-concepts/installing-pix-hololens.md).
+There are also detailed instructions on how to use and install [PIX for HoloLens 2](../advanced-concepts/installing-pix-hololens.md). instructions how to use and install [PIX for HoloLens 2](../advanced-concepts/installing-pix-hololens.md).
 In a development build, the same scopes that you see in Unity's [Frame Debugger](https://docs.unity3d.com/Manual/FrameDebugger.html) will be shown in PIX as well and can be inspected and profiled in more detail.